SaraMWillis/example-docs/docs/support_and_training/faqs/open_on_demand_issues/index.md

       If you are trying to log in to Open Ondemand and are seeing the following:
       <img src="images/not_yet_approved.png" style="width:500px;">
       <ul>
           <li>You have not yet been sponsored by a faculty member.
-See our Account Creation page for instructions on getting registered for HPC.</li>
+See our <a href="../../../registration_and_access/account_creation/">Account Creation</a> page for instructions on getting registered for HPC.</li>
           <li>If you are already registered for HPC, this may be a browser issue.
 Try logging in again in an incognito session or different browser to test.
 If this succeeds, clearing your browser's cookies should help.</li>
       </ul>
   </p>